gotha/aishe/workshop/session-1/go/solution/README.md

 - **Source struct**: Represents individual source citations
 - **HTTP Client**: Configured with 120-second timeout for long-running queries
 - **Error handling**: Graceful handling of connection errors, timeouts, and HTTP errors

+## Performance Metrics

+- **Processing time**: Time taken by the AISHE API to process the question
+- **Execution time**: Total time from receiving the question to displaying the answer (includes network overhead, parsing, etc.)